Frequently Asked Questions

 We absolutely welcome and encourage gifts of any and all levels so that everyone can participate in the campaign and have a stake in the education of all of our students.
 Every single gift makes an impact for the students and it truly is a whole community effort to support our schools through PiE.
 Please join us.

-PiE will always put students first and we will continue work to fund supportive staff at schools and in the classroom to help all students learn and grow.
-We will continue to fund important programs that improve student wellness, and make additional electives possible—electives which often help students find their passion.
+PiE funds additional staff at in the classroom that public dollars alone cannot provide.
+We have a hybrid system that combines the public tax dollars with donations form the community.
+It appears that the schools as well funded because of this ongoing partnership.
+We fund important programs that improve student wellness, and make additional electives possible—electives which often help students find their passion.
 PiE is an independent, non-profit education foundation with no influence over the school board and district funding decisions.

 PiE works at the school level, by giving individual principals a large portion of their discretionary funding and the flexibility to spend it on additional staff and programs needed for their specific school site—at your child’s school.
 We can only do that for our students with continued support from the community.